 2. Find the Right Ski Destination

 Ski destinations can vary in their services, amenities, and onsite activities.
 Deciding what will make the perfect ski adventure for your family will help you pick the right place for skiing for the first time.

 Ski Resort vs. Ski Area

 Ski areas offer the basics for a day on the slopes.
-Equipment rentals, lessons, and dining options are almost always provided.
+Equipment rentals, lessons, dining options, and a ski shop are almost always provided.
 An onsite lodge usually has some gear storage, restrooms, and a place to warm up by the fire.

 Ski resorts are perfect for family ski vacations and a first-time skiing experience.
 Like a hotel resort, ski resorts have almost everything you need right there: shops, restaurants, lodging, and plenty of après ski activities.
 Many offer transportation from the airport, so you don’t even need to rent a car.

 Find the Best First Time Skiing Experience

 Choosing your location based on trail difficulty will give you more options during your ski trip, one of the skiing tips for first-timers we still use today.
 We don’t want to spend the day with few trail options, so we look at how many acres are open for our skill level.

 Ski runs are graded on levels of difficulty: a green circle (the easiest), blue squares (intermediate), and black diamonds (runs for the expert skier are the most extreme).
 Ski areas websites often show the total number of skiable acres and the percent of trails or acres by each difficulty level.
 New skiers want mountains with plenty of easy runs, so you don’t get bored on the same few trails all day.

 Search “mountain information” or “mountain stats” to learn more about the trails.
 All of our favorite family-friendly Colorado ski areas have this information on their websites.